wiseflat/wiseflat-project/README.md

 Unattended upgrades are enabled in our pre-installed LXC images.

 Your apps and their data will not be updated.
-You need to follow the official documentation of the application installed
+You need to follow the official documentation of the application installed on your Linux container.

 ## Microservices